laminlabs/nf-lamin/CONTRIBUTING.md

 - `LaminExtension`: shows how to create custom channel factories, operators, and fuctions that can be included into pipeline scripts

-- `LaminFactory` and `LaminObserver`: shows how to react to workflow events with custom behavior
+- `LaminObserverFactoryTest` and `LaminObserver`: shows how to react to workflow events with custom behavior

 - `LaminPlugin`: the plugin entry point